 An Investment that requires a minimum rating does not qualify as an authorized investment during the period the investment does not have the minimum rating.
+The Investment Officers shall monitor the credit rating on all authorized investments in the portfolio based upon independent information from a nationally recognized rating agency.
 The Authority shall take all prudent measures that are consistent with its investment policy to liquidate an investment that does not have the minimum rating.